-Set up MDM and in-app registration for iOS devices
+Set up MDM and in-app registration for the Connected Experiences apps

 You can scale app delivery to a large number of mobile devices, secure content access, and manage data on mobile devices with Mobile Device Management (MDM).
 With admin setup in Splunk Secure Gateway and a compatible MDM provider, users can log into a Splunk platform instance directly in the mobile app with their Splunk platform credentials.
 Users don't need access to Splunk Secure Gateway.

 MDM and in-app log in are currently available for the following Connected Experiences apps:

 - Splunk AR for iOS